Home

 and Manage Your Classroom Effectively!

-Establishing classroom rules and expectations the first week of school is crucial!
 It sets the tone of how you want your class to run and let's the students know what's expected of them early in the year.

 Keep in mind that students need and want discipline!
-"They are NOT your friend!"
+"They are NOT your friend !"
 You are the adult and they are the students.

-I always started off the year stern and firm.
-Later on I eased up and wasn't sooo stern.
-BUT, always firm.
-Set boundaries and establish the consequences of breaking the rules.
 Students need to know where they stand.
 Some will want to "cross that line" - to test you - even up to the end of the year.
 NEVER ALLOW THAT TO HAPPEN!

 * Make sure your students know the consequences of breaking the class rules before hand and always follow through.